awsr/PS-StreamXRef/docs/Import-XRefLookupData.md

 ## OUTPUTS

-### None or System.Array[PSCustomObject]
+### None or StreamXRef.ImportResults

-When the `PassThru` parameter is specified, this function returns an array with the results of the import operation.
-The statistics are given for "User", "Clip", and "Video" lookup caches.
-Shortcut properties `User`, `Clip`, and `Video` can be used to reference the specified group in the array.
+When the `PassThru` parameter is specified, this function returns a `StreamXRef.ImportResults` object (based off of `System.Collections.Generic.Dictionary`) with the results of the import operation.
+Use `AllImported`, `AllIgnored`, `AllSkipped`, `AllError`, or `AllTotal` properties to get the counts across all of the caches.

 Each object in the array includes counts for `Imported`, `Ignored`, `Skipped`, `Error`, and `Total`.